 \begin{lemma} Every mechanism $M\in \calT$ is truthful. \end{lemma}

 \begin{proof} We first show that $M$ is truthful for the agents.
 BCh-IC follows easily by \cref{lem:BCh-IC}, since $c(y,T1)$ and $c(y,T2)$ are non-decreasing in $y$.
 To show BSw-IC, notice that a bid swap attempt from a profile of category $T1$ creates a profile of category $T2$ and vice versa.
-This involves either a high-bidder that decreases her bid and becomes the low-bidder in the new profile, or the low-bidder that increases her bid and becomes the high-bidder in the new profile.
+This involves either the high-bidder who decreases her bid to become the low-bidder in the new profile, or the low-bidder who increases her bid to become the high-bidder in the new profile.
 In both cases, the increase or decrease in the selection probability according to $M$ follows the increase or decrease of the deviating bid.

-To show that $M$ is truthful for the expert, first observe that according to the expert's view, the lottery uses constant functions $f$, $g$, and $h$ in terms of her valuation for her second favourite option.
+To show that $M$ is truthful for the expert, first observe that according to the expert's view, the lottery uses constant functions $f$, $g$, and $h$ in terms of her value for her second favorite option.
 Hence, \cref{lem:ECh-IC} implies ECh-IC.
 To show ESw-IC, observe again that an expert's report swap attempt from a profile of category $T1$ creates a profile of category $T2$ and vice versa.
-The expected utility that $M$ yields to the expert in the initial profile is $\ell c(y,T1)+h(1-c(y,T1))=h+(\ell-h)c(y,T1)\geqslant h$ if it is of category $T1$ and $h+(\ell-h)c(y,T2)=h$ if it is of category $T2$.
+The expected utility that $M$ yields to the expert in the initial profile $\left[ \right]$ is $\ell c(y,T1)+h(1-c(y,T1))=h+(\ell-h)c(y,T1)\geqslant h$ if it is of category $T1$ and $h+(\ell-h)c(y,T2)=h$ if it is of category $T2$.
 After the deviation, the utility of the expert becomes $\ell c(y,T1)+h(1-c(y,T1))=h+(\ell-h)c(y,T1)\leqslant h$ if the new profile is of category $T1$ and $h+(\ell-h)c(y,T2)=h$ if it is of category $T2$.
 Hence, such a swap attempt is never profitable for the expert. \end{proof}